 Planning and design

-Before you create a cluster, we recommend that you plan and design the cluster configurations based on your requirements to ensure that the cluster runs in a stable, efficient, and secure manner.
+Before you create a cluster, plan its configuration based on your business needs.
+This ensures that the cluster runs in a stable, efficient, and secure manner.

 Region: Services deployed in a region that is geographically closer to your users are more responsive when your users access the services.